 “I heard it long before taking office in 2015—’if Ruston’s population is going to grow, we need to grow our footprint.’
 Prior to the Smart Growth America Economic and Fiscal Health Workshop, I was sure this was correct and annexation was our best option.
 Since participating in the workshop, I have done a 180 on my thoughts on annexation.
 Ruston can still grow in population, but we can do a better job of utilizing the footprint and infrastructure we already have in place.
 For example, we have a wonderful downtown, but it is still underutilized.
 We need to put our energy and focus on how to better utilize our existing assets to their full potential.”

 As part of the workshop, our staff also spent time interviewing a range of stakeholders and residents in the city to get a bead on peoples’ attitudes about downtown development, the city’s assets, and what needs to change or be done better.
 And we heard loud and clear that “downtown” and “Louisiana Tech” are the heart and soul of the city.

 The City of Ruston has a real story to tell and it hasn’t been fully told in the past.
 We’re excited to continue working with Ruston (and other places like it) and equip them with tangible policy recommendations they can use to capitalize on their greatest assets to build upon a place where residents can stay and find opportunity, where college graduates want to stay and build a life, alumni want to retire, and where everyone can live in a place that’s healthy, resilient and prosperous.

-Ruston is taking the long view to envision a better future, and although “a city is not builded in a day,” as Mayor Smith is fond of telling all of us here, a brighter future is not out of reach.
+Ruston is taking the long view to envision a better future, and although “a city is not built in a day,” as Mayor Smith is fond of telling all of us here, a brighter future is not out of reach.